 Claims expense and a liability for outstanding claims are recognised in respect of all business written.
 The liability covers claims reported but not yet paid, incurred but not enough reported claims (IBNER), incurred but not reported claims (IBNR) and the anticipated direct and indirect costs of settling those claims.
-Claims outstanding are assessed by reviewing individual claim files and estimating changes in the ultimate cost of settling claims with IBNRs and settlement costs using statistics based on past experience and trends.
+Claims outstanding are assessed by reviewing individual claim files and estimating changes in the ultimate cost of settling claims.
+IBNRs and settlement costs are calculated based on statistical methods which consider past experience and trends.